 - Be grounds for divorce.
 These actions can be evidence of cruel and inhumane treatment or incompatibility.

-However, domestic violence shouldn't impact a parent’s responsibility to pay child support.
-The duty to provide financial support for minor children continues even if the court orders sole custody to the other guardian, and limited or no visitation with the parent who committed the violent acts.
+However, domestic violence shouldn't impact an abusive individual's responsibility to pay child support.
+The duty to provide financial support for minor children continues even if the court orders sole custody to the other guardian and limited or no visitation with the parent who committed the violent acts.

-Divorce and child custody decisions can be challenging under amicable circumstances.
-They might be even more problematic and difficult when domestic violence is a factor.
+Divorce and child custody decisions can be challenging even under amicable circumstances.
+They might be even more problematic when domestic violence is a factor.
 You should expect that your spouse or your children’s other parent is going to make divorce and child custody difficult.

-Accordingly, whether you're the one abused or you're seeking protection for children against domestic violence; or you're the individual accused, we encourage you to speak to a New Mexico domestic violence and family law attorney as soon as possible.
-Our experienced and compassionate team at Genus Law Group will make sure your rights are protected.
-We'll fight hard for the fair and just resolution for you need.
+Accordingly, we encourage you to speak to a New Mexico domestic violence and family law attorney as soon as possible.
+The experienced and compassionate team at Genus Law Group will make sure your rights are protected.
+Call our experienced domestic violence lawyers today for a confidential case evaluation or click here.